 This is particularly important if you’re not specialized or have experience in a field that’s in high demand or needs a certain position.
 Keep in mind that companies in Singapore primarily select Singaporean citizens due to government regulations and to reduce the hurdles of managing employment (more about that later).

 If you have a job and don’t need to find a job urgently in Singapore, you can start and apply for jobs on job boards.
 That said, this process is generally slower and not that efficient unless you’re specialized and have experience in a certain field.

-I would still recommend you to do this at a start, as it’s easiest, and consider traveling to Singapore at a later stage.
+I would still recommend you to do this at the start, as it’s easiest, and consider traveling to Singapore at a later stage.

 Finding Jobs With the Help of Inhouse Recruiters

-In addition to the above two options, I also recommend you contacting inhouse recruiters in companies that you’re interested in working for.
+In addition to the above two options, I also recommend you contact in-house recruiters in companies that you’re interested in working for.
 This is particularly efficient on LinkedIn.
 If you want to take it a step further, you can also try connecting with hiring managers directly.

 Just type “Company name” and “Singapore” in the search field and select jobs.
 You’ll then see a list of persons working for that company in Singapore.